Blinorot/pytorch_project_template/README.md

-# PyTorch Template for DL projects
+# Image classification with PyTorch

 <p align="center">
   <a href="#about">About</a> •